aws/aws-cdk/packages/@aws-cdk/aws-eks/GUIDE.md

 });
 ```

-You can also use `eks.FargateCluster` to provision a managed cluster that uses fargate workers.
+You can also use `FargateCluster` to provision a cluster that uses only fargate workers.

 ```typescript
 new eks.FargateCluster(this, 'HelloEKS', {